-Increasing your phone’s battery life By Kielon Hilaire.
-(BSc Internet Technology).
-Let’s face it, most of us are in love with our smartphones and we use them every day for hours doing anything from making calls, surfing the net, listening to music, streaming videos on YouTube and Whatsapping or Facebooking anyone we can think of the moment something noteworthy pops into our heads.
-All of this vibrant activity can truly be self-fulfilling but when done in succession it causes the batteries in our phones to discharge and depreciate much faster than we would like.
-Complicating matters is the fact that the issue can either be hardware or software related and that buying a new phone may not always solve the problems due to the limitations of modern-day battery technology, which means that the onus is mostly on us to increase the life of our batteries.
+By Kielon Hilaire.
+Let’s face it, most of us are in love with our smartphones.
+We use them every day for hours doing anything from making calls, surfing the net, listening to music to streaming videos on YouTube and Whatsapping or Facebooking.
+All of this vibrant activity can truly be self-fulfilling.
+But, when done in succession it causes the batteries in our phones to discharge and depreciate much faster than we would like.
+Complicating matters is the fact that the issue can either be hardware or software related.
+Buying a new phone may not always solve the problems.
+This is due to the limitations of modern-day battery technology.
+This means that the onus is mostly on us to increase our phones’ battery life.

 June 2016 – Issue 21 www.sweettntmagazine.com

 You may also like: